Documentation / Single page application

 };

-Then you run it by passing on the script file, using --spa to notify that you are testing a single page application and --multi that you plan to test multiple pages within one run.
+Then you run it by passing the script file, using --spa to notify that you are testing a single page application and --multi to indicate that you plan to test multiple pages within one run.